GPXenergy/gpx_connector/README.md

 multi-user system.
 It runs on an ESP32, which connects to the smart meter through a RJ11 cable and sends the data over wifi to the GPX API.

+## Latest firmware

+Check out the firmware directory for the latest firmware, separated by hardware version.
+You will find the firmware for your specific hardware in its own directory:

+* gpx_connector_v1:
+  * works for prototype version
+* ...

 ## Local development setup

 The project runs on [PlatformIO](https://platformio.org/), an open source